lmorchard/blog.decafbad.com/_posts/2010-07-05-firefox-sync-server-on-google-app-engine.markdown

 Thus, over the past few days, I've [built a sync server][impl] using the [1.0 Sync API][api10], hosted on [Google App Engine][appengine].

-I lied about the *tyranny* thing, thoughâ€”I just wanted to say something clever about the holiday.
+I lied about the *tyranny* thing, though—I just wanted to say something clever about the holiday.
 In reality, with respect to [Firefox Sync][sync], Mozilla has done all of the following:

 1. Published [the Sync API spec][api10];
 2. Released [the source code for the server used in-house][sync-server];
 3. Explicitly included the option to use a custom server when setting up sync in the browser.

 This means that, although Mozilla offers servers to go along with [Firefox Sync][sync], you're totally free to take your data elsewhere.
-Since your sync data is encrypted and practically opaque to the server, there's no direct profit for Mozilla in offering free sync hostingâ€”not even through any clandestine data mining for devious purposes.
+Since your sync data is encrypted and practically opaque to the server, there's no direct profit for Mozilla in offering free sync hosting—not even through any clandestine data mining for devious purposes.
 It's just that sync makes Firefox a better browser, and *somebody* has to run some servers to make it work.

 So, there's every incentive to make it easy for you to switch sync providers and *stop freeloading* on Mozilla's servers.
 Building a server on [Google App Engine][appengine] means I can freeload on *Google's* servers!

 I kid, of course.
-No one's really complaining about freeloaders, and App Engine has quotas in place to head off any serious moochingâ€”which is why I'm not telling you where to find *my* sync server deployed on Google App Engine, by the way.
+No one's really complaining about freeloaders, and App Engine has quotas in place to head off any serious mooching—which is why I'm not telling you where to find *my* sync server deployed on Google App Engine, by the way.

 No, I did this because: